Categories

 • Able to detect low-abundance targets (LOD up to 10 copies/μL)

-5. MGB probe: double-stranded stability enhancement probe
+5. MGB probe: double-stranded stabilization enhancer probe

 Molecular architecture